Back To Search Results

 • Hypotonic solutions are also contraindicated in patients with or at risk of developing cerebral edema.

-• Crystalloids containing potassium (Lactate Ringer's solution, Hartman’s solution, etc.) are relatively contraindicated in patients with hyperkalemia since these may exacerbate their condition, which in turn can lead to ventricular dysrhythmias.
+• Crystalloids containing potassium (eg, Lactate Ringer's solution, Hartman's solution) are contraindicated in patients with hyperkalemia since these may exacerbate their condition, which can lead to ventricular dysrhythmias.

 • Ringer's lactate solution contains calcium ions.
-Calcium can induce coagulation of the blood products in the IV tubing and therefore inhibit their effective delivery.
+Calcium can induce coagulation of the blood products in the IV tubing, inhibiting their effective delivery.
 In patients who require a blood transfusion, blood products should utilize a separate IV setup.
+Ringer's lactate is also contraindicated in patients with hypercalcemia, calcium renal calculi, or a history of the same.

 Monitoring

-Patients should undergo assessment for signs and symptoms of dehydration and fluid overload.
-Indications that a patient may receive inadequate volume include elevated lactate and creatinine concentrations in the absence of an alternate cause.
-The urine output also requires monitoring.
-An ideal urine output target of 0.5 mL/kg/hr indicates adequate hydration but may not be useful to assess volume status in patients with renal impairment.
+Patients should undergo an assessment for signs and symptoms of dehydration and fluid overload.
+Elevated lactate and creatinine concentrations in the absence of an alternate cause indicate that a patient may receive inadequate volume.
+Urine output also requires monitoring.
+An ideal urine output target of 0.5 mL/kg/h indicates adequate hydration but may not be helpful in assessing volume status in patients with renal impairment.

-To monitor for fluid overload, patients at high risk of developing this complication should receive frequent re-evaluation.
+Patients at high risk of developing this complication should receive frequent revaluations to monitor for fluid overload.
 Providers should assess for new or worsening crackles.
 These sounds may indicate pulmonary edema secondary to volume overload.
-Additionally, any new or worsening peripheral edema in the extremities is also a potential indication of excessive crystalloid fluid administration.
+Any new or worsening peripheral edema in the extremities is also a potential indication of excessive crystalloid fluid administration.

-In patients receiving hypertonic saline for severe hyponatremia with neurologic sequelae, frequent neurologic checks are necessary to assess clinical improvement.
+Frequent neurologic checks are necessary to assess clinical improvement in patients receiving hypertonic saline for severe hyponatremia with neurologic sequelae.
 Such monitoring can also help identify worsening neurologic function as a potential indicator of cerebral edema or central pontine myelinolysis.

 Patients receiving large volumes of crystalloid fluids should be monitored for electrolyte imbalances caused by crystalloid fluid administration.[9]